Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/identity-access-modes/pod-identity-mode.md

     az keyvault set-policy -n $KEYVAULT_NAME --certificate-permissions get --spn <YOUR AZURE USER IDENTITY CLIENT ID>
     ```

-1. Add a new `AzureIdentity` for the new identity to your cluster
+4. Add an `AzureIdentity` for the new identity to your cluster

     Edit and save this as `aadpodidentity.yaml`

-    Set `type: 0` for Managed Service Identity; `type: 1` for Service Principal
+    Set `type: 0` for User-Assigned Managed Identity; `type: 1` for Service Principal
     In this case, we are using managed service identity, `type: 0`.
     Create a new name for the AzureIdentity.
     Set `resourceID` to `id` of the Azure User Identity created from the previous step.